Local Food Week Event Raises Awareness About Area Farmers and Food Producers

 “My inspiration comes from being a local food enthusiast,” Cook says.
 “That’s my secret.
 I really care about eating healthy.
 And with local food, it’s so easy to do that.”

-Her husband, Steve Cook, partner in Reno’s NEON Agency, a marketing and advertising business, had attended a local food week in Toronto and, afterward, prompted his wife to create one of her own.
+Her husband, Steve Cook, partner in Reno’s NEON Agency, a marketing and advertising business, had attended a local food week in Ontario and, afterward, prompted his wife to create one of her own.
 So she reached out to a multitude of food-industry organizations to help build this event-based spotlight on healthy eating and the many locals who make that possible for everyone.

 She was an ideal candidate for such a task.
 Cook currently serves as board president for Reno Food Systems, a nonprofit whose mission is “cultivating community-based food systems through education, research, and civic engagement.”
 She’s also a former buyer for the Great Basin Community Food Co-op.
 She used her involvement in the food industry and knowledge of healthy eating to form a passion project that directly affects the community.